-A governance contract is not just a voting mechanism.
-It's a system that manages a protocol with a treasury worth millions of dollars.
-Errors in governance lead to real losses: the 2022 flash loan attack on Beanstalk exploited voting manipulation to extract $182M.
-Proper governance architecture is a balance between security and community participation.
+We develop turnkey governance smart contracts.
+A governance contract is not just a voting machine — it's a system managing a protocol with a multi-million dollar treasury.
+Errors in governance lead to real losses: the flash loan attack on Beanstalk drained $182M precisely through vote manipulation.
+Our multi-year experience in Web3, dozens of implemented projects, and certified contract audits allow us to create architectures that balance security and community participation.
+Contact us for a consultation on your project.

 System components:

-- GovernorSettings: settings (voting delay, voting period, proposal threshold)
+- GovernorSettings: configuration (voting delay, voting period, proposal threshold)

 - GovernorCountingSimple: vote counting (For/Against/Abstain)